mkbonini/icc_app/README.md

 # ICC-CDS Code Challenge

 ## How to run the app
+* Important: Node version above 16.X needed to run this application locally
+* Important: There is an api key needed to access the weatherAPI data.
+An API key can be obtained from [this link](https://www.weatherapi.com) and should be placed in a .env file  located in the root directory with the key named `VITE_API_KEY`

-* To run the app, first fork and clone down this repo to your local device.
+  * To run the app clone this repo to your local device.
+  * `cd icc_app` to enter directory
-  * `npm install` to download dependencies
+  * `npm install` to download dependencies nop
   * `npm run build` to build the app
   * `npm run dev` to run the server
   * app opens at http://localhost:5173/
-* Note there is an api key needed to access the weatherAPI data.
-An API key can be obtained from [this link](https://www.weatherapi.com) and should be placed in a .env file located in the root directory

 ## The Application